aptech/docs/docs/CR-stdsc.rst

    sqrt(1/(N)*sumc((x-meanc(x)')2))

-Thus, the divisor is N rather than N-1, where N is the number of elements being summed.
-See stdc for the alternate definition.
+Thus, the divisor is :math:`N` rather than :math:`N-1`, where :math:`N` is the number of elements being summed.
+See :func:`stdc` for the alternate definition.

 Examples